The Paper Chase

 At the point of entry you will first have to obtain your tourist card before going to another window for your Temporary Automobile Importation Permit.

 Ask the immigration official if he can include your children on your tourist card (this new provision is supposed to take effect "soon").
-Because each tourist card costs almost twenty five dollars, inclusion of children can save some money.
-In any event, the immigration official will either direct you to pay for the card immediately at a nearby bank, then return so that he can complete stamping the card and tearing off his copy, or, you will be instructed to pay the card fee at "any" bank so long as you do so before exiting the country.
-The bank will accept your Dollars or Pesos as payment, then affix a large rubber stamp imprint on the bottom of the form (no need to return to immigration until you turn the card in at the end of the trip).
-Note: Some immigration offices now require visitors to pay for their FMT at a nearby walk-to bank.
-If that is the case, then you must return to the immigration office to have your tourist card stamped by the official.
+Because each tourist card costs almost thirty five dollars, inclusion of children can save some money.
+In any event, the immigration official will direct you to pay for the card immediately at a nearby bank, then return so that he can complete stamping the card and tearing off his copy.
+The bank will accept your Dollars or Pesos as payment, then affix a large rubber stamp imprint on the bottom of the form.
+Note: All immigration offices now require visitors to pay for their FMT at a nearby walk-to bank.
+Keep your tourist card safe and clean.
+If you lose it you will have to go to the nearest office of immigration and apply for a duplicate.
+Duplicates cost significantly more than the original tourist card.
+Keep in mind that you can remain in Mexico for a maximum of 180 days, and not six-months.
+Mexican Border officials at the Belize border insist on a one hundred peso payment for them to affix yet another rubber stamp on your FMT that says "Doble Entrada (Multiple Entry).

 Automobile Bonding